eglushko/farmers_market/README.md

 * Add items to a shopping cart 🛒
 * Place an order

-This application is currently deployed here: [Sweet Apple Acres Application](http://3.227.8.130/sweet_apple_acres/)
+This application is currently deployed here: [Farmers Market Application](http://3.227.8.130/farmers_market/)